As a singer you often hear terms like head voice, chest voice, and mixed voice and falsetto thrown around.

 These are two different tonal qualities your voice can produce.
 And they are both very valuable to have as a singer!

-Your mixed voice can go quite high in your range.
+Your mixed or middle voice can go quite high in your range.
 And it has that really powerful, full sounding quality to it.

 If you're singing rock or pop, your mixed voice is perfect!